koustuvsinha/koustuvsinha.github.io/_posts/2020-07-26-reprotools.md

 [Papers With Code](https://paperswithcode.com/) evaluated repositories released after NeurIPS 2019 and found repositories that do not address any of the above only got a median of 1.5 Github stars, whereas repositories which have all five of the above criteria got **196.5** median stars!
 Only 9% of the repositories fulfilled the 5 points, so definitely we can do better about communicating our research.
 The better the communication, the better it is in terms of reproducibility.

+You should always mention clearly the source of the dataset used in the work.
 If you are releasing a new dataset or pretrained model for the community, consider adding proper documentation for easy access, such as a [datasheet](https://arxiv.org/abs/1803.09010) or [model card](https://arxiv.org/abs/1810.03993).
 These are READMEs for the dataset or model which contains:

 - Motivation
 - Composition